mrdrivingduck/git-bash-themes/README.md

-# git-bash-themes
+# terminal-themes
-🖌️ Configuration files of Git Bash themes.
+🖌️ Configuration files of terminal themes.

 Created by : Mr Dk.